-To help you find the synthetic down jacket that best suits your needs, let’s take a closer look at the specific qualities and features of these two flagship jackets and see how they compare.
+To help you find the synthetic down jacket that best suits your needs, let’s take a closer look at the specific qualities and features of these two flagship synthetic insulated jackets and see how they compare.

 The North Face Thermoball Jacket